 About The Author

-I am a writer, disabled registered nurse, and single mom of six children ages 29-17.
-It is my desire to provide you with encouragement and information to help you live your life to the fullest with chronic illness.
+I’m a writer, disabled registered nurse, and single mom of six children ages 33-21.
+It’s my desire to provide you with encouragement and information to help you live your life to the fullest with chronic illness.
 I want this to develop into a supportive community.
 I would love to add you to my email list so I can send updates directly to your inbox.
 If you would like this please reply to the form below.
 Thank you!